Seqrous/2nd-Semestral-Project/README.md

 ### Project consists of:
 - code located in *src*,
 - simple SQL database script in *sql scripts*,
-- Java DataBase Connectivity files in *jdbc*
+- Java DataBase Connectivity files in *jdbc*,
+- project report in *report*